adr/adr.github.io/index.md

 An [Architectural Decision (AD)](https://en.wikipedia.org/wiki/Architectural_decision) is a justified design choice that addresses a functional or non-functional requirement that is architecturally significant.
 An [Architecturally Significant Requirement (ASR)](https://en.wikipedia.org/wiki/Architecturally_significant_requirements) is a requirement that has a measurable effect on the architecture and quality of a software and/or hardware system.
-An *Architectural Decision Record (ADR)* captures a single AD and its rationale;
+An *Architectural Decision Record (ADR)* captures a single AD and its rationale.
+ADR can help you understand the reasons for a chosen architectural decision, along with its trade-offs and consequences.
-the collection of ADRs created and maintained in a project constitute its *decision log*.
+The collection of ADRs created and maintained in a project constitute its *decision log*.
 All these are within the topic of Architectural Knowledge Management (AKM), but ADR usage can be extended to design and other decisions ("any decision record").

 The aim of the [GitHub adr organization](http://github.com/adr) is to: